-Cover the engine intake opening. - Clean the inside of the air cleaner housing 3 and service cover 1.
-Remove the covering from the intake opening.
+.
+Cover the engine intake opening.

+- Clean the inside of the air cleaner housing 3

+and service cover 1.
+Remove the covering

+from the intake opening.

 NOTE: Clean the seal tube in the cleaner housing.
 Dust on the seal tube causes dust leak.

-- Install the new secondary element 4. - Install the primary element 2 secure the service cover 1. - Reset the dust indicator 6 by pushing in the reset button.
+- 4. Install the new secondary element 4. - Install the primary element 2 secure the service cover 1.